 Myth #4: I have no family history of cancer, so I won’t get cancer

 Cancer is caused by changes in cell DNA.
-A family history of cancer does increase your cancer of developing the disease.
-However, this does not mean that if you have no family history of cancer you won’t get cancer.
+A family history of cancer does increase your chance of developing the disease.
+However, this does not mean that if you have no family history of cancer you won’t get the disease.
 Genetic mutations can be random, caused by environmental factors such as radiation exposure and pollution, and lifestyle factors such as smoking, obesity, excessive drinking, and poor dietary habits.

-Myth #5: Surgery for cancer will cause the cancer to spread
+Myth #5: Cancer surgery for cancer will cause cancer to spread

 A lot of people with cancer undergo surgery to remove the tumor or collect a tissue sample for biopsy.
-There is no evidence to support the statement that surgery causes cancer to spread.
+There is no evidence to support the statement that cancer surgery causes the disease to spread.
 Surgical tumor resection is an important and often life-saving treatment.
-Surgical removal of a primary or non-metastasized tumor (tumor that has not spread from its site of origin) actually helps to prevent the spread of cancer to other regions of the body.
+Surgical removal of a primary or non-metastasized tumor (a tumor that has not spread from its site of origin) actually helps to prevent the spread of cancer to other regions of the body.